 Why do I recommend OpenDNS?
 Because it simple and without any bells-and-whistle blocks access before it even enters your house via your Internet router.
 Therefore it cannot be side stepped or gotten around.
 ANYONE or ANYTHING connected to your home broadband is then also protected, WITHOUT you having to do anything.
 Even if your child’s friend comes over, asks to connect to your WIFI, they are protected – regardless of what they are using.
 For me, it doesn’t get any better.
 Of course there is no 100% guaranteed way that you can protect them from it all of the time, but this goes A LONG way.

 OpenDNS is free and they offer a service called FamilyShield which is straight-forward and simple to set up.
-The hardest thing is that you will […]
+The hardest thing is that you will need […]